Dark patterns are UX (user experience) interactions designed to trick or mislead users.

-Note the ‘Temporary offer, only 1 left’ in the screenshot here?
+Ever seen the ‘Temporary offer, only 1 left’ claim?
 This is a very typical example of this type of manipulation – trying to make you think you’re going to miss out on a great deal if you don’t jump on it immediately.

 Also, they make it look like the products are on sale, but these prices have always been the same…